byu-cs329-spring21/hw5-formal-verification/README.md

 Design the classes representing the different elements of the system:

   * Tokens delivered to users.
 Tokens must store their user's identifier and a security clearance.
 Tokens may be invalidated.
-  * ID station corresponding to a high security door requiring a high clearance level for entry.
+  * ID station corresponding to a security door requiring a clearance level for entry.
 The state of the door and the alarm can be simply represented by booleans.
   * The enrollment station that must keep track of the users who currently have a token.

 The system model must include the ability to